LIDR-academy/AI4Devs-stopwatch-202509/stopwatch-JSF/prompts.md

 Prompt 16:
 Update the navigations on the menu now that both the countdown and stopwatch files are into "countdown" and "stopwatch" folders.

+Prompt 17:
+Taking into consideration the final implementation you made, do the following change: In stopwatch-JSF/menu/countdown/countdown-scripts.js around lines 248 to 254, the function validateInput is defined but never used; remove the entire unused function definition (including its JSDoc/comments if any) and run a quick search to ensure no other references exist; if you intended to validate inputs, either wire this function into the relevant input event handlers (e.g., oninput/onchange) instead of deleting it, otherwise safely delete the dead code to clean up the file.